honzo0481/fixwhitespace/README.md

 run them without a container:
 > $ pytest

-run the script:
+trim whitespace on all files in a directory with a matching extension:
+> $ fixwhitespace trim /path/to/dir .ext1 .ext2

+convert tabs to spaces on all files in a directory with a matching extension:
-> $ fixwhitespace /path/to/dir .ext1 .ext2
+> $ fixwhitespace tabs2spaces /path/to/dir .ext1 .ext2